 Choose whether or not to provide control sequences to AME.

 If you choose "NONE", then AME will assume that your sequences are either sorted according to some secondary criterion, or that they each contain a number (a 'FASTA score') in their FASTA header line.
-AME will sort your sequences in increasing order of FASTA score.
+AME will sort your sequences in increasing order of FASTA score and compute the enrichment of each motif in sequences at the beginning of the sorted list.
 The FASTA header line should have the format:

 Use the menu below to choose how you wish to input your primary sequences.